vmware-tanzu/community-edition/docs/site/content/docs/latest/ref-windows-capd.md

 ⚠️ : These steps will have you use a custom-built kernel that will be used for **all** your WSL-based VMs.

-The CNI used by TCE (antrea) requires specific configuration in the kernel that is not enabled in the default WSL kernel.
+The CNI used by Tanzu Community Edition (antrea) requires specific configuration in the kernel that is not enabled in the default WSL kernel.
 In future versions of antrea, this kernel configuration will not be required (tracked in [antrea#2635](https://github.com/antrea-io/antrea/issues/2635)).
 This section